-One study followed 115 people with depression for six months and found that those with higher levels of B12 had a greater chance of recovery from depression, leading scientists to believe there is an association between B12 and mental health.
+One study in the journal BMC Psychiatry followed 115 people with depression for six months and found that those with higher levels of B12 had a greater chance of recovery from depression, leading scientists to believe there is an association between B12 and mental health.
 Low levels of B12 have even been linked to decreased brain volume and cognition.

 2. Thyroid issues are to blame.

 Your thyroid gland produces hormones involved in metabolism and growth, releasing the hormones only when needed.
 But when your thyroid gets out of whack (from things like stress, diet, and environmental factors), your thyroid can overproduce or underproduce these hormones, leading to a range of physical and mental symptoms.

 In a large 2015 study of people diagnosed with thyroid conditions, researchers linked an overactive thyroid (hyperthyroidism) to anxiety, while an underactive thyroid (hypothyroidism) was associated with depression.
 Another study found that 60 percent of patients with hypothyroidism reported symptoms of depression, while 63 percent reported symptoms of anxiety.

 Researchers still aren’t exactly sure what underlying mechanism links thyroid disorders with depression and anxiety—there may be several—but the relationship between thyroid hormones and mood regulation is likely stronger than previously thought.

 The connection between your brain and gut isn’t just a one-way street (think: butterflies in your stomach when you feel anxious).
 A growing body of research is pointing to the bidirectional superhighway between your mind and stomach and its implication on mental health.